I was taking to an industry stalwart and he shared with me his latest experience.

 What my friend shared with me was something that we all know about.
 But this interaction forced me to think as to what we can do as a training organization to contribute to the solution of my friend’s (& almost everybody else’s) problem.
 On my return our team had a brain storming and we came up with the following points;

 It is imperative that some time & effort is spent in inducting a new entrant to any industry.
-This would be needed for a person to get acclimatized to the organization's culture, technology, product & systems.
+This would be needed for a person to get acclimatised to the organisation’s culture, technology, product & systems.
 However we can definitely contribute in reducing the 5 gaps.

 What are these 5 gaps?